Udhul/SAM-Batcher/docs/annotation_workflow_progress.md

 - Improve error handling and autosave of `ActiveImageState` to prevent data loss.
 - **Tagify Layer Tags**: Layer tags are edited using the Tagify widget with auto-suggestions from existing project tags.
+Suggestions update when tags change and appear when focusing the tag field.